 When you work with an experienced factoring company that’s dedicated to service like Charter Capital is, you don’t pay any upfront fees.
 Instead, you receive most of the invoice’s value as an advance.
 A nominal fee for the service is taken when your customer pays its invoice, and the remaining portion is sent to you.
 That means you’re never out-of-pocket anything under a typical arrangement.

 Myth 3: Factoring companies delay the collection process to maximize their fee income.

 Think of it this way: the factoring company only thrives when your business is successful.
 The more you can put into your business and the more you grow, the more they stand to make by retaining you as a client.
 It’s in the factoring company’s best interest to minimize collection delays and keep you well funded.

 Truth: Factoring companies accelerate payments.

-Often, factoring companies go above and beyond to accelerate payments by making it easy for your clients to pay by offering them a flexible solution and helping you manage your back-office processes more efficiently.
+Oftentimes, factoring companies go above and beyond to accelerate payments by making it easy for your clients to pay and helping you manage your back-office processes more efficiently.